 HIE: A health information exchange is the electronic movement of health-related data and information among organizations according to agreed standards, protocols and other criteria.

-Meaningful Use: Criteria set forth by the ONC for users of EHR technology that show the technology has been adopted, implemented and can be used in a meaningful way to improve efficiency and care for the patient.
+Meaningful Use: Criteria set forth by the Office of the National Coordinator for users of EHR technology that show the technology has been adopted, implemented and can be used in a meaningful way to improve efficiency and care for the patient.

-Telemedicine: The use of telecommunications and information technologies to provide clinical services when distance separates the participants.
+Telemedicine is the he use of telecommunications and information technologies to provide clinical services when distance separates the participants.